-Leadership values are not only confined to the running of a political campaign, party or country for that matter, however, like in any venture that has an objective and deals with human beings – it forms the backbone of a successful any business.
+Leadership values are not only confined to the running of a political campaign, party, or country for that matter, however, like in any venture that has an objective and deals with human beings – it forms the backbone of a successful business.

-Consequently, what leaders such as CEO of Tesla Elon Musk, for example, say or does, has a positive or – in the recent unfortunate case – a negative impact on the shareholdings of his business.
-The share price can decline sharply and worse yet, it can lead to the exit of senior staff members and thus undermining the business, its leadership values and objectives.
+The share price can decline sharply and worse yet, it can lead to the exit of senior staff members and thus undermining the business, its leadership values, and objectives.

-This specific multinational company was used in a case study for a research paper because it is firmly entrenched in the construction and engineering industry, primarily servicing the global natural resources market sectors of underground mining, Oil & Gas, Power & Energy.
+This specific multinational company was used in a case study for a research paper because it is firmly entrenched in the construction and engineering industry.

 Such a diverse set of operations requires a varied set of objectives spearheaded by a solid leadership path.

 We have covered the topic of Emotional Intelligence before.
 It now surfaces again within a brand-new leadership model known as the ARCHES model.

 The name derives from a key characteristic of the physical structure of an arch and its durability.

 Coupled with its diversity in models and materials and its depiction as symbols of triumph, it represents an apt analogy of what responsible and effective leadership should be.

 The model was especially derived by an academic* for a syndicate group assignment and is based on six key characteristics that should be imparted in a leader.

 An effective and responsible leader is one who is attuned to their followers, responsive, possesses the necessary competencies, serves with humility, is ethical and adopts a sustainable approach to leadership.